cesanta/docker_auth/docs/Labels.md

 Labels can be used to reduce the number ACLS needed in large, complex installations.

+Labels are only supported for certain auth backends.
+As of right now labels are only supported when using Static Authentication or Mongo Authentication.

 ## Label Placeholders

 Label placeholders are available for any label that is assigned to a user.